School of Natural Sciences and Mathematics

 3. A required Major preparatory course that also fulfills a Core Curriculum requirement.
 Semester credit hours are counted in Core Curriculum.

-4. Three semester credit hours of Calculus are counted to fulfill the Mathematics Core Requirement with the remaining five semester credit hours to be counted under Component Area Option Core Requirement.
+4. Three semester credit hours of Calculus are counted to fulfill the Mathematics Core Requirement with the remaining one semester credit hour to be counted under Component Area Option Core Requirement.